 In this article, we address these problems by proposing a theoretical framework that can be used to automatically derive optimal heuristics.
-This approach relies on the idea that people's heuristics may arise as a rational adaptation to the structure of the environment and the cognitive constraints of limited time and computational resources (Frank, 2013; Griffiths et al., 2015; Griffiths et al., 2012; Lewis et al., 2014; Lieder & Griffiths, 2020; Simon, 1956, 1972; Zednik & Jäkel, 2016) - a normative benchmark that we refer to as "resource rationality" (Griffiths et al., 2015; Lieder & Griffiths, 2020).
-Resource rationality is achieved through an optimal trade-off between decision quality and computational cost.
-This trade-off also arises in machines, and can be formalized using ideas from the artificial intelligence literature (Russell & Wefald, 1991b).
-Specifically, heuristic decision-making can itself be understood as a sequential decision problem (Griffiths et al., 2019).
-At each step, people make a decision about whether to collect more information about their options through deliberation, or simply to stop thinking and act.
+This approach relies on the idea that people's heuristics may arise as a rational adaptation to the structure of the environment and the cognitive constraints of limited time and computational resources (Frank, 2013; Griffiths et al., 2012, 2015; Lewis et al., 2014; Lieder & Griffiths, 2020; Simon, 1956, 1972; Zednik & Jäkel, 2016)-a normative benchmark that we refer to as "resource-rationality" (Griffiths et al., 2015; Lieder & Griffiths, 2020).
+Resource-rationality is achieved through an optimal trade-off between decision quality and computational cost.
+This trade-off also arises in machines and can be formalized using ideas from the artificial intelligence literature (Russell & Wefald, 1991b).
+Specifically, heuristic decision making can itself be understood as a sequential decision problem (Griffiths et al., 2019).
+At each step, people make a decision about whether to collect more information about their options through deliberation or simply to stop thinking and act.
 Whereas classic rationality applies to the utility of decisions in the external world, and research on heuristics and biases highlights internal cognitive limitations, the framework we propose here bridges these two approaches by viewing rationality as a property of this internal sequential decision process, rather than of the resulting external decisions.
 We leverage recent advances in machine learning to solve this sequential decision problem, allowing us to automatically derive optimal heuristics for any decision environment.

-To demonstrate the accuracy and generalizability of our approach, we applied it to multi-alternative, multi-attribute decision-making (Zanakis et al., 1998).
-The heuristics people use to make these kinds of decisions have been extensively studied in the Mouselab paradigm for multi-alternative risky choice, where participants choose between multiple gambles whose payoffs depend on a random outcome (Payne et al., 1988, Figure 1).
-Participants are shown the probability of each outcome and a payoff matrix with one column for each gamble and one row for each outcome.
-The entry in column g and row oindicates how much money gamble g pays if the outcome o occurs.
-Critically, all payoffs are initially occluded, and the player can reveal outcomes by clicking on them one-by-one.
-Thus, the sequence of clicks a player makes traces their decision strategy.
-To operationalize the cost of gathering information, participants are charged a fixed fee for every click; thus, to maximize earnings, the player must employ a decision strategy that achieves an optimal trade-off between the cost of information gathering versus the value of information.
+To demonstrate the accuracy and generalizability of our approach, we applied it to multi-alternative, multi-attribute decision making (Zanakis et al., 1998).
+The heuristics people use to make these kinds of decisions have been extensively studied in the Mouselab paradigm for multi-alternative risky choice where participants choose between multiple gambles whose payoffs depend on a random outcome (Payne et al., 1988, Figure 1).
+Participants are shown the probability (prob.) of each outcome and a payoff matrix with one column for each gamble and one row for each outcome.
+The entry in column g and row o indicates how much money gamble g pays if the outcome o occurs.
+Critically, all payoffs are initially occluded, and the player can reveal outcomes by clicking on them one by one.
+Thus, the sequence of clicks a player makes traces their decision strategies.
+To operationalize the cognitive cost associated with evaluating possible outcomes, participants are charged a fixed fee for every click; thus, to maximize earnings, the player must employ a decision strategy that achieves an optimal trade-off between the cost of information gathering versus the value of information (VOI).
+Importantly, the Mouselab paradigm thereby allows us to externalize cognitive costs of computation as clicks.